k26rahul/Java-Practice/README.md

 1. **Navigate to the Package Directory:**

-   - Navigate to the package directory for the date you want to solve the problems.
-For today, this would be the `September_09` directory.
+   - Navigate to the package directory for the set you want to solve the problems, e.g., `Basic_17`.

 2. **Create a New Java File:**